So as I said last week, I was in a blog slump.

 Maybe taken it if they had said it was free but never shelled out hard earned bucks for it.

-I think it was given to us for Anna's area years ago but I forgot the source.
+I think it was given to us for the girls area years ago but I forgot the source.

 And as soon as she said she didn't want it, I almost put it in the "goin' to Goodwill" bin.

-Add some spray adhesive, goody bags from Hob Lob (way to make up for the cork board!) and scissors....
+Add some spray adhesive, goody bags from Hobby Lobby and scissors.

 But I didn't have enough for the frame.

-So I headed first to Dollar Tree to see what kind of wrapping paper they had (nothing that hit me) and on to Hob Lob to check out their supply and found the above bags that matched my original paper almost exact-a-mundo.
+So I headed first to Dollar Tree to see what kind of wrapping paper they had and on to Hobby Lobby to check out their supply and found the above bags that matched my original paper almost exactly.

 I then sprayed the adhesive to the cardboard part of the frame and to the back of the wrapping paper and paper bags ( the wrapping paper is in the middle section, paper bags on the sides) as well and this is how it looked:

-I smoothed out most of the wrinkles ( if you look close you will see mistakes, so don't look close) and tucked in the paper where I couldn't cut anymore to fit into the frame (again, don't look close:).
+I smoothed out most of the wrinkles and tucked in the paper where I couldn't cut anymore to fit into the frame.

 Then I added this to the top after spraying the back with adhesive as well as the paper it is going to be sticking to: